-The organization of ministries in the United Kingdom is a prerogative of the prime minister, and traditionally the precise division of tasks between ministries apart from the classic portfolios of foreign policy, defence, the Treasury, and the Home Office has been subject to considerable change.
+The organization of ministries in the United Kingdom is a prerogative of the prime minister, and traditionally the precise division of tasks between ministries apart from the classic portfolios of foreign policy, defense, the Treasury, and the Home Office has been subject to considerable change.
 There is little evidence for international and supranational developments playing an important role in these decisions, in comparison with considerations of political expediency on the national level.
+However, UK government structures do change in some areas, with a clear example being the creation of the Department of Energy and Climate Change (DECC) with an explicit remit to engage in international action to mitigate climate change.